 Black Rice with Black-Eyed Peas and Greens

 An invigorating melange of flavors, textures and colors, this is an attractive dish to serve hot or at room temperature.
 I just love the way the corn, black-eyed peas, and greens look against the dark rice, but if brown rice is what you’ve got on hand, that will work, too.
-From Wild About Greens: 125 Delectable Vegan Recipes for Kale, Collards, Arugula, Bok Choy, and Other Leafy Veggies Everyone Loves, by Nava Atlas.
+Adapted from Wild About Greens by Nava Atlas.